Notkenftr/McLium/README.md

   <img src="docs/assets/McLium_header_readme.png" width="1920">
 </p>

+> [!WARNING]
+> NOT AN OFFICIAL MCLIUM PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.
-**McLium is developed strictly for educational purposes and authorized security research only.**
+> McLium is developed strictly for educational purposes and authorized security research only.

 ---
 # 📦 McLium Protocol API
 <p align="center">